vessels-tech/papers/mywell/paper/paper.md

 #### Version 2:

 After this initial prototype, Lewis Daly came on board to start building MyWell mobile, the mobile app component of MyWell.
-MyWell was also migrated from running on spare university infrastructure to a managed hosting service, using Azure Mobile backend as a service.
+MyWell was also migrated from running on university infrastructure to a managed hosting service, using Azure Mobile backend as a service.

-After this prototype was released, we conducted field trials, learning of the benefits and limitations of the current approach, which was incorporated into the next stages.
+After this prototype was released, we conducted some field trials.
+We were able to observe benefits and limitations of the current approach, and incorporate this feedback into the next development stages.

 #### Version 3:

 The third iteration of MyWell added new features, allowing the application to handle new resource types - Checkdams and Rainfall Stations.
-We also added more features to help manage the MyWell system, allowing users to upload large amounts of past readings at once, and allowing for new wells to be registered at a time.
+We also added more features to help manage the MyWell system, allowing users to upload large amounts of past readings at once, and allowing for new resources to be registered from within the app .
 We also migrated the web components of MyWell to a self-managed environment, in order to reduce costs and prevent vendor lock-in.

 #### Version 4: